HugoGuillen/giggle-singularity/README.md

 There are 5 options in `giggle.sh`: `check`, `pull`, `shell`, `index`, and `search`.
 You can see the help of each one with the option `-h`.

 ### check
-Verifies GIGGLE and Singularity's configuration. **Note:** don't run any other command until there are no errors in `check`!
+Verifies GIGGLE and Singularity's configuration. **Note:** don't run any other command until there are no errors in `check`or the program won't work as intended.

 ```
 usage: